microsoft/code-with-engineering-playbook/Engineering/CICD.md

 ## Continuous Integration and Delivery

-Continuous Integration is the engineering practice of frequently committing code in a shared repository, ideally several times a day, and performing and automated build on it.
+Continuous Integration is the engineering practice of frequently committing code in a shared repository, ideally several times a day, and performing an automated build on it.
 These changes are built with other simultaneous changes to the system, which enables early detection of integration issues between multiple developers working on a project.
 Build breaks due to integration failures are treated as the highest priority issue for all of the developers on a team and generally work stops until they are fixed.

 Paired with a test driven development approach, continuous integration also allows us to also test the integrated build such that we can verify that not only does the code base still build correctly, but also is still functionally correct.
 This is also a best practice for building robust and flexible software systems.